 A Breakdown of Data Retention Requirements by Business Function

-Along with detailing data retention requirements in certain jurisdictions, Data Retention Schedules provide essential information relating to the retention periods for critical business functions including:
+Along with detailing retention requirements in certain jurisdictions, the new solution provides essential information relating to the retention periods for critical business functions including:

 - Sales & Marketing

 - Company & Financial